focallocal/fl-maps/README.md

       git push origin your_working_branch_name
     ```

-9. go to github and create a new pull request from your fork (make sure it's against the react-maps branch)
+9. go to github and create a new pull request from your fork (make sure it's against the fl-maps/master branch)

 #### ** !if you encounter any errors related to sass-loader, run the following command! **